 Sell the home in its original condition

-One option regarding selling burned property is to sell it the way it is without making any changes to it.
+One option regarding selling burned property in NYC is to sell it the way it is without making any changes to it.
 This may be the best option if the cost to repair the damages is too expensive and there are too many issues to fix.
 Several individuals are willing to buy homes that are this way.
 Furthermore, if they agree to use their own money for repairs, one could receive more for their house because of the lower price point and also not have to take the responsibility of making the costly repairs on their end.

 Offer seller financing